terrylica/firecrawl/SELF_HOST.md

 # POSTHOG_API_KEY=
 # POSTHOG_HOST=

+# Set if you'd like to enable Sentry error tracking and performance monitoring
+# Get your DSN from https://sentry.io
+# SENTRY_DSN=
+# SENTRY_ENVIRONMENT=production

 ## === System Resource Configuration ===
 # Maximum CPU usage threshold (0.0-1.0).
 Worker will reject new jobs when CPU usage exceeds this value.
 # Default: 0.8 (80%)